Den Mother: Would you care to join us in our Rainbow Squirt Pledge of Purpose?

-- Arguably South Park falls into this trope with some of the weird conspiracies it's shown.
+- South Park falls into this trope with some of the weird conspiracies it's shown.
 One involved a club of fourth-grade girls whose leaders forged a vote over boys' cuteness in order to get shoes.
 It ends with a gunfight on the roof of the school, of course.

 - Imagine if Cobra Command was a real-life secret terrorist group as well as the famous fictional organization.
-This is the case in The Venture Brothers, except replace "Cobra Command" with "The Guild of Calamitous Intent".
+This is the case in The Venture Bros., except replace "Cobra Command" with "The Guild of Calamitous Intent".

 - Question from Justice League Unlimited has dozens of these.
 Girl scouts?
 Seriously?